User

-Juggluco (juggle glucose) is an alternative Android app for Abbott's FreeStyle Libre 1, 2 and 3 sensors, meant for glucose control by people with diabetes.
+Juggluco (juggle glucose) is an alternative Android app for Abbott's FreeStyle Libre 1, 2, 2+, 3, 3+, Dexcom G7/ONE+ and Sibionics GS1 (Chinese, EU and Hematonix) sensors, meant for glucose control by people with diabetes.
 Libre 1 and Libre 2 sensors can be scanned via NFC to display the current value and the 15 minutes values out of the memory of the sensor.
 For Libre 2 and 3 sensors it displays the glucose values received every minute via Bluetooth.

 The value received via Bluetooth from Libre 2 sensors, is exactly the same as the one received by scanning.
 And these same values will also be used in the sensor to generate the history values of the past 8 hours you also receive by scanning.
 From its introduction in 2018 until 2023, did Abbott Libre app use these glucose values, received via Bluetooth, only for glucose alarms.
 Only in 2023, in Librelink 2.10.0, does Abbott's Libre app also display the glucose values received via Bluetooth.
 Until then, they stuck with the idea that NFC scanning was a good idea.
 And indeed they were remarkably successful in terms of sales.